gamepatt78/Customer_Segmentation/README.md

 1. Selecting the number of clusters.
 2. Initializing cluster centroids.
-3. Assigning customers to their nearest centroid.
+3. Assigning customers to the nearest centroid.
 4. Updating the centroid positions.
 5. Repeating the process until the clusters stabilize.

-In this project, K-Means was applied to the selected customer features after normalization.
+The model was trained using the standardized Annual Income and Spending Score features.

 ---

 # 📐 Determining the Number of Clusters

-Two evaluation approaches were used.
+Two evaluation methods were used:

 ## Elbow Method

-The Elbow Method evaluates the within-cluster sum of squares, represented by inertia, for different values of `K`.
+The Elbow Method evaluates the clustering inertia for different values of `K`.

 ```python
 inertia = []